-This season sees the return of violinist Janine Jansen, who will be performing with the LSO as part of our Artist Portrait Series over February and April.
-We find our more about her career, her history with the LSO and her thoughts on pieces she will be performing.
+This season sees the return of violinist Janine Jansen, who will be performing Bruch's Violin Concerto with the LSO conducted by Principal Guest Conductor, Gianandrea Noseda.
+Find our more about her career and her history with the LSO.

 Early life and career

 Janine was born in the Netherlands, and first picked up a violin at the age of six.
-She comes from an entire family of musicians; her father was an organist, her mother is a classical singer, her brother a cellist, her uncle the bass Peter Kooy, and her husband is Swedish conductor Daniel Blendulf.
-Of her childhood, she recalls, 'all my first memories are musical – I remember nothing else.
+She comes from a family full of musicians. and of her childhood recalls, 'all my first memories are musical – I remember nothing else.
 My grandfather conducted a church choir, my father was his organist and they used to give concerts every Saturday afternoon, so I was in church a great deal of the time.
 I was singing in the choir before I could read, standing next to my mum.'

-Janine has had an extremely enviable career, having had opportunities to work with the world’s greatest orchestras (including the New York Philharmonic, Royal Concertgebouw Orchestra, and Berliner Philharmoniker) and conductors (Valery Gergiev, Sir Mark Elder, Vladimir Ashkenazy, Daniel Harding and Sir Antonio Pappano).
-She gained international acclaim after a performance of Mendelssohn's Violin Concerto when she opened the 2005 BBC Proms.
-She was the Featured Artist at the 2014 BBC Proms, culminating in an appearance at the Last Night of the Proms.
+Janine has had an extremely enviable career, having had opportunities to work with the world’s greatest orchestras (including the New York Philharmonic, Royal Concertgebouw Orchestra, and Berliner Philharmoniker) and conductors (Sir Mark Elder, Vladimir Ashkenazy, Valery Gergiev, Daniel Harding and Sir Antonio Pappano).
+She gained international acclaim when she opened the 2005 BBC Proms with a performance of Mendelssohn's Violin Concerto.
+Nine years later, in 2014, she was the Featured Artist at the BBC Proms, culminating in an appearance at the Last Night of the Proms.

-Janine made her LSO debut in 2006, under conductor Roland Boer with Mozart's Sinfonia Concertante for Violin, Viola and Orchestra.
-She has been a regular soloist ever since, performing on the Barbican stage, touring and recording with the orchestra, and appearing in the BBC Radio 3 Lunchtime Concert series at LSO St Luke's.
-Most recently, she appeared as part of the LSO's International Violin Festival in June 2015, performing Mendelssohn's Violin Concerto, and performed Shostakovich Violin Concerto No 2 under LSO Principal Guest Conductor Gianandrea Noseda in February 2016.
+Janine made her LSO debut in 2006, under conductor Roland Boer, with Mozart's Sinfonia Concertante for Violin, Viola and Orchestra.
+She has been a regular soloist ever since, performing at the Barbican and on tour, recording with the orchestra and appearing in the BBC Radio 3 Lunchtime Concert series at LSO St Luke's.

 'I love playing with the LSO,' she says.
 'There’s so much there, so much focus and energy.
 It has been quite a few years since I started working with them and every time is such a joy and very much an inspiration.
 It is wonderful when that happens; when you really make music together.'